msucedo/HWdapp/README.md

 - show text stored in the blockchain, and update that text. interact directly with ethereum blockchain!!

-- Everytime you update `HelloWorld` contract, hardhat automatically will point to the new deployed address.
+- Everytime you update `HelloWorld` contract, ethers automatically will point to the new deployed address.

 ## Basic architecture diagram